 Siberian Huskies are an extremely active breed that requires a lot of exercise.
 They need at least 1-2 hours of physical activity every day to burn off their high energy levels.
 Activities like running, hiking, and playing are ideal for Huskies, as they are bred for endurance.
 Without enough exercise, they can become restless, bored, and destructive.
 Huskies also enjoy mental stimulation, so incorporating training into their routine will keep them happy and engaged.

-The Siberian Husky is a generally healthy breed, but like any dog, it can be prone to certain health issues.
+The Husky is a generally healthy breed, but like any dog, it can be prone to certain health issues.
 Some common health problems in Huskies include:

 Hip Dysplasia: A malformation of the hip joint that can lead to arthritis.